Scroll down for information about our upcoming Educator Workshops:

 To join our Educator Mailing List, please call us at (831) 459-3800.

-Experiences focused on the core ideas in ocean sciences will be shared.
-We will model how students gain expertise via argumentation while constructing explanations from evidence, as called for in the Next Generation Science Standards for K–12, and the Common Core State Standards for English Language Arts.
+Instructors will share activities focused on the core ideas of ocean sciences.
+They will model how students gain expertise via argumentation while constructing explanations from evidence, as called for in the *Next Generation Science Standards, and the Common Core State Standards for English Language Arts.
 Implications for the science and language arts classroom will be addressed.

 Participants will have the opportunity to dive deeper as we convene in grade-level breakouts (grades 3–5 and 6–8).
 This session will focus on specific NGSS-aligned ocean sciences concepts.
 We will spend time exploring what arguing from evidence looks like at different grade spans as we engage in activities from the GEMS® Ocean Sciences Sequences* curriculum.
 Sample lessons will be provided.
 The afternoon will also include a live invertebrate lab enabling participants to practice gathering evidence about animal adaptations and making hypotheses based on that evidence.